custap80/instr/README.md

 ## Issues
 - Samplers (not synths) may cause CORS, if HTML opened directly.
 - This may use heavy resources, especially on reverb.
-Light browsers are [chromium portable](https://github.com/custap80/cef-builds/releases), Firefox ESR or SeaMonkey
 - Shift key doesn't work on Firefox.
 Test keyboard from [toptal keycode](https://www.toptal.com/developers/keycode) if it works